Vector and Raster Map Display

 - Display Vector Data as Lines and Patches

 This example shows how to create a map from vector data that contains connected line segments and closed polygons.

-The following table lists the available Mapping Toolbox™ patch polygon display functions.
+This topic lists the available Mapping Toolbox™ patch and polygon display functions.

 You can display regular and geolocated data grids in many ways, such as a 2-D indexed image where color represents the data value, or as a 3-D surface with light shading.